 Work Sharp Precision Adjust Knife Sharpener Review: My Thoughts

 In my opinion, if you only have $50 to spend on a sharpening system, the Work Sharp Precision Adjust Knife Sharpener is the way to go.
 I do think there are better products on the market, some of which Work Sharp actually makes, but I don’t think anything for $50 or less can beat it.
-And, if you need a little more sharpening capability, check out the upgrade kit review by Toil and Recoil, one of the first online reviews to get his hands on one.
+And, if you need a little more sharpening capability, check out the Work Sharp Precision Adjust Elite review by Toil and Recoil, one of the first online reviews to get his hands on one.
+If you need a Work Sharp Precision Adjust vs Elite comparison, compare our two articles.

 Do I wish it could sharpen scissors and chisels?
 Sure, but I really don’t know how Work Sharp could do that with this design.
 Would it be better if there was a way to check your grind angle with a gauge of some sort?
 Yes, and I think that’s probably the biggest oversight.